-I am so excited to be working with Rochester-based animator Nat Unwin to create short films to tell the stories of the species in my designs. and a short clip for the website.
-Here is some of her work in progress:
+I am so excited to be working with Rochester-based animator Nat Unwin to create short films to tell the stories of the species in my designs.
+Here is the little film she made for me:

 She explained to me about how she works, often 16 hours a day, with hundreds of layers.
 “Once all of the objects are prepped, I take it into the animation stage.
 This is like a brain training puzzle.
 Each object in your illustration is in its own folder which has more folders inside that and each of the folders I have to tell what to do in order for it to work properly, so they are in the correct hierarchy depending on how things are to move and how they will look.